Social Media Recruiting: Everything You Need to Get Started & 17 Examples

 We’ve covered some high level ideas, but now it’s time to get a little more specific.
 Let’s walk through a few tips and best practices for recruiting on social media.

-Create an editorial calendar.
 Producing creative content every day can be time consuming, frustrating and even feel like more effort than it’s worth.
 Trust us, it’s not — but it is crucial to be consistent.
 Simplify the process by creating an editorial calendar with daily themes to refer to when creating content.
 It’s okay to switch things up — the calendar is not set in stone.

-Get your team involved.
 You are not an island, so don’t recruit like one.
 Get everyone at your company involved in the recruiting process and your results will skyrocket.
 Arm them with some pre-produced content to make things even easier.

-Send direct messages.
 Regardless of your platform of choice, you’ll be able to send candidates one-to-one messages.
 This is an excellent way to start the conversation, but don’t lead with a hard sell.
 Create a personalized message expressing your interest in the candidate, and be sure to include specific information about the individual so they know you are serious and aren’t spamming.

 Odds are your prospective candidates are sharing their own thoughts and opinions on social media, which is the perfect opportunity to start a conversation.
 Don’t be afraid to respond directly to content they’ve posted (just don’t be creepy or generic) and encourage them to direct message you to continue the conversation.

-Start a group discussion.
 LinkedIn and Facebook feature thousands of industry specific groups which can be fertile ground for motivated recruiters.
 Asking a question or sharing an opinion can spark a discussion and expose you to hundreds of potential candidates, but make sure to do more than just post your jobs.
 Contribute to these groups in a meaningful way and you’ll always be welcome.

 Tagging potential candidates in a company post or @reply on Twitter can start a conversation that others can chime in on, bringing traffic to both the company and candidate’s social profiles.

 When it comes to the digital world, video is now king.
-This opens up a world of possibilities when it comes to social media recruiting.
+This opens up a world of possibilities for social media recruiting.
 Livestream an event in your office or conference at which you’re presenting.
-Host Q&A sessions for viewers to learn more about your company ask questions that your team can respond to in real-time.
+Host Q&A sessions for viewers to learn more about your company and ask questions that your team can respond to in real-time.
 Share a behind the perspective of life at your company.

 Hashtags are one of the best ways to connect with specific audiences, but do your due diligence before getting started.
 A hashtag’s relevancy — and the quantity of people following it — will vary by platform.
 Likewise, broad terms can get lost in the mix while overly specific terms may have no following.
 Keep brand-specific tags consistent across platforms, and always research a hashtag before using it.
 Make sure whatever trends related to the hashtag align with the company’s mission.